ChristianLentz/comp225-project-team-Jachris/README.md

 ### TODOs for MVP

-- Beutify/comment code (uses shift+alt+f when you are done writing new code!)
+- Beutify/comment code, uses shift+alt+f when you are done writing new code!
 - Routing, use window.location.href = page
-- User auth
+- User auth, imlement simple MVP version using html forms
-- Storing images in Firestore -- store actual files in Firebase Storage and store filenames in Firebase Firestore
+- Storing images in Firestore, setup firestore/storage
-- Display user images on the account page
+- Display user images on the account page, last step for user account backend
+- update the project proposal
+- deploy the website and set security rules for DB and storage
+- user testing

 ### Features after MVP